meguna/mff/README.md

 * more thorough typechecking with PropsType
 * add API support for sorting, then finally move onto POST requests

+## June 5

+* started trying to implement re-sorting. lots and lots of problems with the way the RecipeList fetching is implemented right now - probably need to set up new redux actions for fetching a totally new list vs fetching the next pieces of a list that's already been loaded.
+* started setting up form for creating new recipe. will be a delicate endeavor trying to update two tables in the database at once & set up the form so that adding new ingredients & grouping them if necessary is painless and intuitive.
+* committed partial changes for now.

+#### Notes

 ## To Do
+* Routing! react-router
 * sort
 * ~~group Names & labels.~~
 * CSS for mobile